As we were preparing our round the world trip, I must admit that South America made me a little anxious….

 You don’t need to be bilingual to travel to South America, but some basic knowledge will be extremely useful to ask the locals for information.
 For our part, we didn’t speak a word when we arrived but chose to do 2 months of classes in Quito.
 After that, you don’t need to do 2 months like us, eh! 😉 Sometimes a simple week or two may already be enough to refresh your memory (especially if you already have basic knowledge)

-And if, unlike us, you want to play it smarter by learning a few basic words before you leave, we recommend that you take a look at the platform Mosalingua.
+And if, unlike us, you want to play it smarter by learning a few basic words before you leave, we recommend that you take a look at the Mosalingua app.
 They offer a web application that allows you to learn vocabulary easily, but also to read books and listen to audio books by gradually adding unknown words to your vocabulary cards to memorize.

-We hadn’t used it before we left, but we had the opportunity to test the platform on our return to maintain our level a little.
+We hadn’t used it before we left, but we used the platform after our trip to maintain our level and we are super happy about it.
 The subscription costs less than 5€ per month and it is really a good tool.
-The good thing is that you can test it for 15 days for free before deciding.
-To see their offer is over here
+The good thing is that you can test it for 15 days for free before deciding and if you are satisfied, you will get 20% discount thanks to us by using the link below 😉

 Ask your hostel and locals for advice and trust them!